 t: +353 1 222 5558

-While the Gallery is temporarily closed we hope you enjoy some of our online art digital art activities for children which can be found here as well as art education resources for students here We also have a series of talks and imaginative art activities that can be viewed on the Gallery's youtube channel and suggestions for reading, listening, watching and more as part of our Artists Takeover series here
+Following the re-opening of the Gallery we hope you continue to enjoy some of our online art digital art activities for children which can be found here as well as art education resources for students here We are also continuing our series of newly created talks and imaginative art activities that can be viewed on the Gallery's youtube channel and suggestions for reading, listening, watching and more as part of our Artists Takeover series here

 Dublin City Gallery The Hugh Lane is committed to providing dynamic, innovative and engaging programmes of education, appreciation and information on modern and contemporary art.
 We organise a multiplicity of programmes for people of all ages and interests including symposia, seminars and research projects.